Build & Calibration Guide

 - Keep USB ports accessible

-- Minimize cable length to the three motor control boards, two wrist cameras, one head camera, and power distribution
+- Minimize cable length to the two motor control boards, two wrist cameras, one head camera, and power distribution

 A) Motor Wiring